YuWaiPang/youFast-Desktop/README.md

 If your SQL Server implements the youFast algorithm, real-time SQL Server multidimensional reporting may be significantly faster.

 The contributor now evaluate next open source project.
-Initially, since he has strong background in finance department of some listed companies, his preference is to build a set of reusable libraries to support software developer to develope a high performance Finance ERP.
+Since he has strong background in finance department of some listed companies, his preference will consider to build a set of reusable libraries to support software developers to develope the next generation of Finance ERP.